MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Format-Hex.md

 ### -Path

 Specifies the path to a file.
-Use a dot, backslash (`.\`) to specify the current location.
-The `Format-Hex` cmdlet returns a hexadecimal representation of the file specified by the **Path** parameter.
+Use a dot (`.`) to specify the current location.
+If the **Path** parameter includes escape characters, enclose the path in single quotation marks.

 ```yaml
 Type: String[]